MarkdenO/iwo/README.md

 This module deletes all retweets and links from the data collection and it counts all occurences of periods, exclamation marks and question marks.

 # References
-Geographically Resolved Rhythms in Twitter Use Reveal Social Pressures on Daily Activity Patterns
+[1] Eugene Leypunskiy, Emre Kıcıman, Mili Shah, Olivia J. Walch, Andrey Rzhetsky, Aaron R. Dinner, Michael J. Rust, Geographically Resolved Rhythms in Twitter Use Reveal Social Pressures on Daily Activity Patterns, Current Biology,Volume 28, Issue 23, 2018, Pages 3763-3775.e5, ISSN 0960-9822, https://doi.org/10.1016/j.cub.2018.10.016.

+[2] A1 Waseleski, Carol, Gender and the Use of Exclamation Points in Computer-Mediated Communication: An Analysis of Exclamations Posted to Two Electronic Discussion Lists, Journal of Computer-Mediated Communication, J Comput Mediat Commun, 2017, 10.1111/j.1083-6101.2006.00305.x